 St. Mary’s Park

-The largest park in the South Bronx not only features hills much less crowded than the ones above, but also a recreation center where you can warm up before heading out for a second go-round.
+The largest park in the South Bronx not only features hills much less crowded than the ones above, but also a recreation center.
+In non-covid times, this is a good place to warm up before a second run.

 Clove Lakes Park

-We were duly chastised for leaving this local gem out of our last round-up.
-The protected Forever Wild site isn’t exclusively about ecology, however.
-It is also a Snow Day site where the park employees put out bales of hay to soften your kiddos landing.
+A local gem, this protected Forever Wild site isn’t exclusively about ecology.
+It is also a Snow Day site where the park employees put out bales of hay to soften people's landings.

 Mission of the Immaculate Virgin at Mount Loretto